RackHD/docs/docs/devguide/debugging_guide.rst

     Server->RackHD: DHCP from PXE(nic or BIOS)
     RackHD->Server: ISC DHCP response with IP
     RackHD->Server: DHCP-proxy response with bootfile
+    note right of RackHD: If the node is already "known", it will only respond if there's an active workflow that's been invoked related to the node
     Server->RackHD: Request to download bootfile via TFTP RackHD->Server: TFTP sends requested file (monorail.ipxe)
-    note left of Server: Server loads monorail.ipxe and initiates on bootloader Server->RackHD: IPXE script requests what to do from RackHD (http) note right of RackHD: RackHD looks up IP address of HTTP request from IPXE script to find the node via it's mac-address. note right of RackHD: If the node is already "known", it will only respond if there's an active workflow that's been invoked related to the node note right of RackHD: If the node isn't known, it will create a workflow (default workflow) and respond with an iPXE script to initiate that
+    note left of Server: Server loads monorail.ipxe and initiates on bootloader Server->RackHD: IPXE script requests what to do from RackHD (http) note right of RackHD: RackHD looks up IP address of HTTP request from IPXE script to find the node via it's mac-address. note right of RackHD: If the node is already "known", it will only respond if there's an active workflow that's been invoked related to the node note right of RackHD: If the node isn't known, it will create a workflow (default is a discovery workflow) and respond with an iPXE script to initiate that
     RackHD->Server: ipxe script (what RackHD calls a Profile) (via http) note left of Server: ipxe script with discovery microkernel and initrd (http) Server->RackHD: ipxe requests static file - the vmlinuz kernel